 Mozambique, a former Portuguese colony is relatively progressive when it comes to LGBTQ rights, although some conservative attitudes exist.
-Homosexual acts were legalised in 2015, but all visitors are still expected maintain an understanding of cultural sensitivity concerning this issue.
-Regardless of orientation, discretion should be practised at sites of antiquity as well as during day to day touring.
+Homosexual acts were legalized in 2015, but all visitors are still expected to maintain an understanding of cultural sensitivity concerning this issue.
+Regardless of orientation, discretion should be practised at sites of antiquity as well as during day-to-day touring.

 What if any vaccinations are required or suggested for travel to Mozambique?

-There are no compulsory vaccinations required for Mozambique, however, we recommend you consult with your local travel clinic for the most up to date recommendations, particularly in regards to malaria prophylactics.
+There are no compulsory vaccinations required for Mozambique, however, we recommend you consult with your local travel clinic for the most up-to-date recommendations, particularly in regard to malaria prophylactics.
 Proof of yellow fever vaccination is required if you are coming from or have transited through an airport of a country where yellow fever occurs.

 Get a Trip Quote Order a Brochure